Memorial Medical Center and Hurricane Katrina: Outcome

 After several months, the grand jury concluded its work by declining to indict any of the suspects on any of the charges.

 The former Louisiana Attorney General, Charles Foti, hired forensic pathologists as consultants to assess autopsies and other medical information.
 One of them, Steven Karch, later testified before the Louisiana State Legislature that every case "should have been declared undetermined, because it is impossible to do a scientific analysis of a cadaver that has been in the sun for 10 days."
 Karch said after he reached this conclusion, the attorney general's office told him not to submit further reports.
 Foti lost the 2007 election for state Attorney General after criticism for prosecuting Pou and the nurses.

 Since then, the charges have been expunged, the State of Louisiana has agreed to pay Pou's legal fees of over $450,000, and several Louisiana lawmakers have apologized for the accusations against her.

 A class action lawsuit was filed on behalf of non-Tenet employees, patients and relatives who were stranded at Memorial during the hurricane.
-The class action, Elmira Preston et al. vs. Tenet Health Systems, Memorial Medical Center, et al., Civil District Court No. 2005-11701 c/w 2006-8861, Division "A", alleged a number of failures by Tenet Corporation, ranging from a failed evacuation policy to the improper location of generators in the basement of the facility, which led to the loss of power.
+The class action alleged a number of failures by Tenet Corporation, ranging from a failed evacuation policy to the improper location of generators in the basement of the facility, which led to the loss of power.

 Tenet Healthcare, while claiming no admission of liability, ultimately settled the case after jury selection began at a trial in 2011.
 The company set up a $25 million substantial settlement fund for all non-Tenet employees, patients and visitors who were trapped at Memorial during Katrina.
 To receive a share of the money, the eligible had to submit notarized claim forms indicating whether they had suffered injuries.
 Pou opted in for a share of the settlement.

 LifeCare opted early on to pay undisclosed sums to family members of several deceased patients who sued.

 Three lawsuits (Alford, Everett, and Savoie) initially filed against Pou and other parties were settled; the families had to agree to keep silent about the terms.